ihgs/chart_with_vega_docs/README.md

 ## Third-Party Libraries

-The app uses third-party libraries.See the [NOTICE](./NOTICE) file.
+The app uses third-party libraries.
+See the [NOTICE](./NOTICE) file.

 ## Helpful Links